-- After completing the steps, restart the computer and check if the issue still persists with the Windows Update tool.
+- After completing the steps, restart the computer and check if the issue persists with the Windows Update tool.

 Fourth Method – Manually Download and Install Updates

-- First of all, you need to know what type Operating System your computer is running on.
+- First of all, you need to know what type of Operating System your computer is running on.
 Hold down the “Windows Key + Pause Break” to bring up your computer’s system information.